kottesum/RDSAuroraV2toV3/README.md

+**Amazon Aurora MySQL-Compatible Edition version 2 (with MySQL 5.7 compatibility) is planned to reach the end of standard support on October 31, 2024.**

 If you have a MySQL 5.7–compatible cluster and want to upgrade it to a MySQL–8.0 compatible cluster, you can do so by running an upgrade process on the cluster itself.
 This kind of upgrade is an in-place upgrade, in contrast to upgrades that you do by creating a new cluster.
 This technique keeps the same endpoint and other characteristics of the cluster.
 The upgrade is relatively fast because it doesn't require copying all your data to a new cluster volume.
 This stability helps to minimize any configuration changes in your applications.
 It also helps to reduce the amount of testing for the upgraded cluster.
 This is because the number of DB instances and their instance classes all stay the same.

 The in-place upgrade mechanism involves shutting down your DB cluster while the operation takes place.
 Aurora performs a clean shutdown and completes outstanding operations such as transaction rollback and undo purge.
 For more information, see How the Aurora MySQL in-place major version upgrade works.